 For those who want to philosophize in the comfort of their quarantined homes, you might want to check out the 2009 film starring funnyman Ricky Gervais on Netflix.
 The plot appears to be quite simple.
-In a world where the concept and actions of deceit is unknown, a broken down man, Gervais, uses his new found discovery of lying to improve his typically unfortunate life.
+In a world where the concept and actions of deceit are unknown, a broken down man, Gervais, uses his new found discovery of lying to improve his typically unfortunate life.
 However, as Gervais’ knavery piles up, he inadvertently tells a “lie” that attracts the ears of the entire world: there is life after death.

 Now before you write this film off as an atheistic attempt to mock religion, note that the film’s setting offers more context.
 This is not the Earth we all know and love.
 There is no flattery.
 There is no hope.
 There is no faith.
 Instead, everything said and done is purely based off of logical proof.
 And while people like Rob Lowe’s character, Brad Kessler, and Tina Fey’s character, Shelley, believe this to be the best way to go about things, others like Gervais’ Mark Bellison (or those watching at home) soon realize that the “truth” hurts and sometimes a “lie” is better suited for the situation.
 Overall, that seems to be the moral of The Invention of Lying.